ydb-platform/ydb/ydb/docs/en/core/reference/ydb-sdk/topic.md

 - Java

  To take advantage of message metadata feature, build messages with builder.
 You can add `MetadataItem` to a message or set a `List` of `MetadataItem`s.
-Each item consists of a key of type `String` and value of type `byte[]`:
+Each item consists of a key of type `String` and a value of type `byte[]`:

   ```java
   writer.send(